 After 21 years litigating complex insurance cases in courts across the U.S., Jill joined YWCA Metropolitan Chicago in 2016 and currently is the Chief Innovation Officer.
-In this role, she applies her wide expertise and legal skills to develop and secure funding for and develop innovative strategies and programs to help empower the women and families in and around Chicago.
-Currently, Jill is spearheading the organization’s partnership with non-profit investment manager Impact Shares to launch a Women’s Empowerment themed Exchange Traded Fund on the New York Stock Exchange in 2018.
-She also oversees YWCA’s Women’s Health Exchange, an online resource to connect individuals to health insurance and educate on matters of physical, mental and financial wellness.
-Jill is a graduate of the University of Iowa College of Law and George Mason University with a B.S. in Public Administration.
+In this role, she applies her wide expertise and legal skills to develop and secure funding for new strategies and programs to help empower the women and families in and around Chicago.
+Her most recent initiative is the Impact Shares YWCA Women’s Empowerment Exchange Traded Fund which launched on the New York Stock Exchange in August 2018.
+Jill also oversees YWCA Metropolitan Chicago’s Women’s Health Exchange, an online resource to connect individuals to health insurance and educate on matters of physical, mental and financial wellness.
+Jill is a graduate of the University of Iowa College of Law and George Mason University.
 Jill became a court-certified mediator for the Cook County, Illinois Law Division Mediation Program in 2013 and continues to serve as an arbitrator for the Cook County Mandatory Arbitration Program.

 Chief Financial Officer